KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ### Local autocomplete provider

-KeyboardKit Pro unlocks a `LocalAutocompleteProvider` and applies it to the input controller's ``KeyboardInputViewController/autocompleteProvider`` when you setup KeyboardKit Pro with a  valid license.
-You can inherit and customize this class to modify its behavior.
+KeyboardKit Pro unlocks and sets up a `LocalAutocompleteProvider` when you register a valid license.
+You can inherit and customize this class to modify its default behavior.

-The local autocomplete provider uses on-devices capabilities to generate suggestions.
+The local provider uses on-device capabilities to perform autocomplete.
 It works offline, doesn't require full access and integrates with other system components, like the on-device lexicon.

-Note that this provider doesn't provide next word prediction, which means that no suggestion will be given when you end a word or sentence.
+This provider currently doesn't provide next word prediction, which means that no suggestion will be given when you end a word or sentence.

 ### Remote autocomplete provider

 KeyboardKit Pro also unlocks an `RemoteAutocompleteProvider` that can be configured to communicate with any APIs or web service.
-It can be customized to great extent, for instance to modify the request url, parameters and headers.

-Since most autocomplete APIs require a secret api token or some form of authentication, the demo app doesn't include a remote provider demo.
-You must create one yourself and manually register it in the Pro demo after registering a valid license.
+Since most autocomplete APIs require an API token or some form of authentication, the demo app doesn't include a remote provider demo keyboard.